- Splunk Enterprise and virtual machines

 To run Splunk 6.x on 32-bit FreeBSD 7.x, install the

 compat6x libraries.
-Splunk Support will supply "best effort" support for users running on FreeBSD 7.x.
+Splunk Support supplies best effort support for users running on FreeBSD 7.x.

 Deprecated operating systems and features

-As we continue to version the Splunk product, we gradually deprecate support of older operating systems.
-Be sure to read "Deprecated features" in the Release Notes for information on which platforms and features have been deprecated or removed entirely.
+As we version the Splunk product, we gradually deprecate support of older operating systems.
+See "Deprecated features" in the Release Notes for information on which platforms and features have been deprecated or removed entirely.

 Creating and editing configuration files on non-UTF-8 OSes